Music

 Semester Hours 4

-This course introduces the student to the diatonic harmonic practices in the Common Practice Period.
-Topics include: fundamental musical material (rhythm, pitch, scales, intervals, diatonic harmonies) and an introduction to the principles of voice leading and harmonic progression.
-Upon completion, students should be able to demonstrate a basic competency using diatonic harmony through analysis, writing, sight singing, dictation and keyboard skills.
+This course introduces students to the diatonic harmonic practices of the Common Practice Period.
+Topics include fundamental musical materials (rhythm, pitch, scales, intervals, diatonic harmonies) and an introduction to the principles of voice leading and harmonic progression.
+Upon completion, students should be able to demonstrate basic competency in using diatonic harmony through analysis, writing, sight-singing, dictation, and keyboard skills.

 MUS 112: Music Theory II